CliMA/Oceananigans.jl/docs/src/using_gpus.md

 should work but might have poor 64-bit float performance.

 If you have access to any supercomputer clusters, check to see if they have any GPUs.
+NSF grants automatically give access to [NCAR's Casper Cluster](https://arc.ucar.edu/knowledge_base/70549550), which has several high-end GPUs.
 See also this Stack Overflow post:
 [Where can I get access to GPU cluster for educational purpose?](https://scicomp.stackexchange.com/questions/8508/where-can-i-get-access-to-gpu-cluster-for-educational-purpose)

 Cloud computing providers such as Google Cloud and Amazon EC2 allow you to rent GPUs per